grum-tez/archetype-docs/docs/reference/declarations/storage.md

 ### Initial collection

+It is possible to specify the initial value of the asset collection at origination.

+#### Inlined

-It is possible to specify the initial value of the asset collection at origination with the `initialized with` modifier followed by the collection literal: a set of asset definitions.
+Initialize the collection with the `initialized with` modifier followed by the collection literal: a set of asset definitions.

 For example, the following declaration initializes the vehicle asset with 2 assets:
 ```archetype